minetest-whynot/whynot-game/mods/player/hudbars/API.md

 and unhidden on a per-player basis.
 Note this does not yet display the HUD bar.

 The HUD bars will be displayed in a “first come, first serve” order.
-This API does not allow fow a custom order or a way to set it manually in a reliable way.
+This API does not allow for a custom order or a way to set it manually in a reliable way.
 However, you can use the setting `hudbars_sorting` for this.
 See the advanced setting menu in Luanti for more information.